AmsterGet/ui-kit/README.md

 5. Once the deployment is finished, verify that the changes have been deployed correctly, visiting [GitHub Pages](https://reportportal.io/ui-kit/).

 That's it!
 If you encounter any issues during the deployment process, please consult the documentation or reach out to the project maintainers for assistance.

+### Release

+While the library is in alpha, the [NPM package](https://www.npmjs.com/package/@reportportal/ui-kit) should be built and published from the `develop` branch with `alpha` tag.

+#### Release steps

+1. Navigate to the "Actions" page within the [repository](https://github.com/reportportal/ui-kit/actions).
+2. Choose the "Publish dev package version" action from list of available workflows.
+3. Click "Run workflow" button on the right and select the `develop` branch.
+4. Wait for the publishing process to complete.
+The progress can be tracked on the "Actions" page.
+5. Once the publishing is finished, verify that the changes have been published correctly, visiting [NPM registry](https://www.npmjs.com/package/@reportportal/ui-kit?activeTab=versions).

+That's it!
+If you encounter any issues during the release process, please consult the documentation or reach out to the project maintainers for assistance.

 ### Code style